rmsk2/mobilenotifier/readme.md

 In order to run this software on one of your machines in a classical fashion you can build a production version of the frontend after setting `VITE_API_URL` in `.env.prod` to the correct value.
 Then set `SWAGGER_URL` and  `LOCALDIR` in your environment to the correct values and you will be able to run the software without a separate web server.
 Of course you also can use a web server if you prefer doing so.
 In this case make sure that `LOCALDIR` is not set.

-Please be aware that the port on which the backend server listens is (at the moment) hardcoded to `5100`.
-In addition the URL scheme used by mobile notifier is (again at the moment) also hardcoded.
-All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to be accessed via
-`/notifier/api/swagger/...`.

 ## Kubernetes deployment